vadimdemedes/ink/readme.md

 };
 ```

-Handler function that you pass to `useInput` receives two arguments:
+The handler function that you pass to `useInput` receives two arguments:

 #### input

 Type: `string`

-Input that program received.
+The input that the program received.

 #### meta